sagemath/trac_to_gh/Issue 3849.md

 # Issue 3849: notebook -- Internal Server Error given when input to File upload or Data attachment is invalid

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3849

 Original creator: TimothyClemans